This article will explain:

 For the built-in backup mechanism to work, all terminals and your main server (if you have one) need to remain turned on overnight.
 The backup task run time can vary, but is most commonly setup to run first thing (5-6 am).

-The 24:Seven and Valet Customer Care plans do also include an additional cloud backup service provided by OrderMate.
+Venues on Customer Care Plans do also include an additional cloud backup service provided by OrderMate.

 On both of these plans, a weekly backup is automatically copied from your POS system to our secure cloud hosted server.